 2. Keep the old cables and convert to IP with converters.

 This solution is ideal for you who want to replace your cables.
-A hybrid recorder can run with both Analog and IP at the same time!
+A hybrid recorder can both run with Analog and IP at the same time!

-4. Switch it all out to IP
+4. Change everything to IP